redmorestudio/claude-mcp-marketing/README.md

 ## What This Installs

-This installer configures Claude Desktop with seven essential MCP servers for marketing work:
+This installer configures Claude Desktop with eight essential MCP servers for marketing work:

 1. **Brave Search** - For market research and trend analysis
    - Search for the latest industry trends and competitor information